-Everyone's experience of psychosis is different; giving a specific label or diagnosis isn't always useful in the early stages.
+Everyone's experience of psychosis is different, and giving a specific label or diagnosis isn't always useful in the early stages.

 A first episode of psychosis simply refers to the first time someone experiences an episode of psychosis.
 Young people experiencing a first episode may not understand what's happening, so the symptoms can be highly disturbing and unfamiliar, leaving them confused and distressed.

 Unfortunately, negative myths and stereotypes about mental ill-health - and psychosis in particular - are still common in the community.
 Despite such common misperceptions, people often recover from a first episode of psychosis, and with the right help, many never experience another episode.

-WHAT ARE THE KINDS OF PSYCHOSES?
+What are the kinds of psychoses?

 When a young person experiences an episode of psychosis for the first time it's particularly difficult to diagnose the exact kind.
 The diagnosis depends on the kind and patterns of symptoms, how long the symptoms last and understanding the factors that may have brought on the onset of psychosis.

 Here are some of the common diagnoses that may be used.
 Please note that the symptoms a person is experiencing may not always exactly fit a specific diagnosis.

+Substance or medication-induced

-SUBSTANCE OR MEDICATION-INDUCED Using or withdrawing from alcohol or drugs or, in some cases, medications, can cause symptoms of psychosis.
+Using or withdrawing from alcohol or drugs or, in some cases, medications, can cause symptoms of psychosis.
 These symptoms can disappear as the substance wears off, or may last longer.

+Schizophreniform disorder

+This condition presents with symptoms just like schizophrenia except that the symptoms have lasted for less than six months.

+Bipolar disorder

-SCHIZOPHRENIA The symptoms of psychosis, and length of the episode, varies from person to person.
-Usually, a young person who has behavioural changes or symptoms lasting for at least six months can be diagnosed with schizophrenia.
-Unlike what you might have seen in the media or on TV, schizophrenia doesn't mean split personality.
-Contrary to previous beliefs, many people with schizophrenia learn to effectively manage their symptoms and lead happy and fulfilling lives.
-FACT SHEET | PSYCHOSIS AND YOUNG PEOPLE | 3 SCHIZOPHRENIFORM DISORDER This condition presents with symptoms just like schizophrenia except that the symptoms have lasted for less than six months.
-BIPOLAR DISORDER Bipolar disorder is characterised by extreme changes in mood, behaviour and thinking.
-It usually involves repeated periods of depression and at least one period of mania.
-Mania is an extreme high-mood state where people might have increased energy, poor judgment, difficulty sleeping or display inappropriate behaviour.
+Bipolar disorder is characterised by extreme changes in mood, behaviour and thinking.
+It usually involves repeated periods of depression, and at least one period of mania.
+'Mania' is an extreme high-mood state where people might have increased energy, poor judgment, difficulty sleeping, or display inappropriate behaviour.

 People with this condition may develop symptoms of psychosis during an episode of depression or mania.
 For example, a young person who's experiencing a depressive episode may hear voices telling them they are worthless, or someone who is unusually excited or happy may believe they are special and can perform amazing things when experiencing periods of mania.

+Major depressive disorder with symptoms of psychosis

-MAJOR DEPRESSIVE DISORDER WITH SYMPTOMS OF PSYCHOSIS This condition is characterised by severe depression with symptoms of psychosis, but without any periods of mania occurring during the illness. " Everyone's experience of psychosis is different; giving a specific label or diagnosis isn't always useful in the early stages."
-SCHIZOAFFECTIVE DISORDER Schizoaffective disorder is when someone has symptoms of both schizophrenia and a mood disorder (either major depressive or bipolar disorders).
+This condition is characterised by severe depression with symptoms of psychosis, but without any periods of mania occurring during the illness.

+Schizoaffective disorder

+Schizoaffective disorder is when someone has symptoms of both schizophrenia and a mood disorder (either major depression or bipolar).
 The diagnosis of this disorder can be difficult because the symptoms are similar to schizophrenia and bipolar disorder.
-Unlike the type of psychosis that occurs in bipolar disorder or major depressive disorder with symptoms of psychosis (see the two diagnoses above), someone diagnosed with schizoaffective disorder can experience symptoms of psychosis when they are not currently experiencing an episode of depression or mania.
-PSYCHOTIC DISORDER DUE TO ANOTHER MEDICAL CONDITION Sometimes symptoms of psychosis may appear as a result of a head injury or a physical illness that disrupts brain functioning.
+Unlike the type of psychosis that occurs in bipolar disorder or major depression with symptoms of psychosis (see the two diagnoses above), someone diagnosed with schizoaffective disorder can experience symptoms of psychosis when they are not currently experiencing an episode of depression or mania.

+Psychotic disorder due to another medical condition

+Sometimes symptoms of psychosis may appear as a result of a head injury or a physical illness that disrupts brain functioning.
 There are usually other symptoms present, such as memory problems or confusion.

+Delusional disorder

-DELUSIONAL DISORDER The main symptom of a delusional disorder is a firmly held belief in things that are not true.
+The main symptom of a delusional disorder is a firmly held belief in things that are not true.
 Other symptoms, such as hallucinations and confused thinking, are not present.

+Brief psychotic disorder

-BRIEF PSYCHOTIC DISORDER In this disorder, symptoms of psychosis develop suddenly within two weeks, and are not due to substance use or another medical condition.
+In this disorder, symptoms of psychosis develop suddenly within two weeks, and are not due to substance use or another medical condition.
 Symptoms can be severe, but the person makes a quick recovery and returns to normal functioning within a month.

-WHAT CAUSES PSYCHOSIS?
+What causes psychosis?